Cybersecurity Training: Learn how to get started in Seneca without student loans and no prior experience.

 • You must hold at least one certification if you’re in a situation where sensitive government data might be available to you.

-• CompTIA Security+ usually is the minimum certification required.
+• CompTIA Security+ is usually the minimum required.

-• This certification is required by even companies that are not going to work with the government.
+• This certification is requested by companies even if they will not work for the government.

 • These certifications will take you far beyond a degree in cybersecurity without certifications.
 Plus, you’ll be able get there much faster.

-What is DOD-8570 and why does this matter in cybersecurity?
+What is DOD-8570?
+And why does it matter for cybersecurity?

 • It is a federal directive from the Department of Defense (DOD) that specifies that all US government agencies should use specific cybersecurity requirements for information systems.